lb15/autoSeurat/README.md

 Scripts for processing cellranger output through Seurat.

-Submission script is written for UCSF's Wynton SGE submission system.
+Submission script is written for UCSF's Wynton HPC submission system.

 Requires cellranger output, including the .mtx cell x gene matrix, the .tsv  barcode list, and the .tsv gene list.
 Parameters for seurat processing are specified in a parameters.csv file.